ArseniAliakseichyk/CSharp-AlgorithmicSolutions/Readme.md

 26. **KnapsackOptimizer.cs** — Solves the unbounded knapsack problem using structured logic.
 27. **MergeCostCalculator.cs** — Calculates min and max merge costs using recursion.
 28. **OptimalBusAllocator.cs** — Calculates cheapest combination of buses for student transport.

+---

+## 🧪 Practice and Demos
+29. **BinaryCodeValidator.cs** — Validates binary strings based on bit rules, parity, and length.